-Table 2 presents a summary of the filtered 4,659 projects after preprocessing from an original collection of 10,523 GitHub projects.
+Table 2 presents a summary of the filtered 4,659 projects after pre-processing from an original collection of 10,523 GitHub projects.
 Our study tracks dependency migration between a Maven library and each unique system within each project (i.e., a project may contain multiple systems).
 We then mine 48,495 systems from the 4,659 software projects to extract 852,322 dependency migrations.
-For the LU trend analysis, we filter out rarely used libraries (i.e., dependencies with less than 4 user systems are defined as unpopular) and the latest library versions (i.e., we assume that the 213 latest library dependency migrations
+For the LU trend analysis, we filter out rarely used libraries (i.e., dependencies with less than 4 user systems are defined as unpopular) and the latest library versions (i.e., we assume that the 213 latest versions are less likely to experience any migrations), which leaves 2,736 library versions available for our study.